Have questions? We're here.

 • 1 Breakfast

 The native scalesia forest of El Chato Tortoise Reserve is the best place to search for Galapagos giant tortoises in their most authentic setting!
-Despite the interesting breeding centers – where you are guaranteed to find tortoises in their corrals – there is nothing better than to observe them in their wild environment.
-Though it can be quite moist and muddy, your visit may turn into an adventurous quest when they have left their favorite pond silently.
+Despite the exciting breeding centers – where you are guaranteed to find tortoises in their corrals – nothing is better than observing them in their wild environment.
+Though it can be pretty moist and muddy, your visit may become an adventurous quest when they have silently left their favorite pond.
 The Twin Craters are found on either side of the road leading to Puerto Ayora.
-These impressive formations are not really volcanic craters and were formed by magma domes, which hardened on the outside while the lava continued flowing inside, leaving huge and empty magma chambers that eventually collapsed, leaving two large holes.
-The craters lie within a lush scalesia cloud forest, a high-altitude plant species that are endemic to the Galapagos.
+These impressive formations are not volcanic craters and were formed by magma domes, which hardened on the outside while the lava continued flowing inside, leaving huge and empty magma chambers that eventually collapsed, leaving two large holes.
+The craters lie within a lush scalesia cloud forest, a high-altitude plant species endemic to the Galapagos.
 This area is also home to the carpenter finch, which uses tools to search for food.
 There may also be opportunities to see the vermillion flycatcher, a small red-breasted bird.

 Activities: Hiking